 Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including BIAXIN, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD must be considered in all patients who present with diarrhea following antibiotic use.
+CDAD must be considered in all patients who present with diarrhea following antibacterial use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
+If CDAD is suspected or confirmed, ongoing antibacterial use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

 Prescribing BIAXIN in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 The following in vitro mutagenicity tests have been conducted with clarithromycin: